Clifford the Big Red Dog (2000 TV series): Film

 In 2004, Warner Bros.
 Pictures distributed a feature-length animated film based on the show, Clifford's Really Big Movie.
 In the film, Clifford, Cleo and T-Bone join an animal show to win a lifetime supply of dog food to provide for Clifford.
 This was one of John Ritter's last films as he died on September 11, 2003, after completing voice work for the film.
-Clifford's Really Big Movie was released posthomously and dedicated to his memory.
+Clifford's Really Big Movie was released posthumously and dedicated to his memory.
 The movie also stars Wayne Brady as Shackleford the Ferret, Judge Reinhold as Amazing Larry, John Goodman as George Wolfsbottom, and Jenna Elfman as Dorothy the Cow.
-The film also serves as the series finale, as no new episodes were produced after the film was released, until the reboot premiered on PBS Kids in 2019.
+Due to Ritter's death, the film also serves as the series finale, as no new episodes were produced after the film was released, until the reboot premiered on PBS Kids in 2019.